 Physical Effects of Martial Arts on the Body

-If you’ve ever sat through a 12-hour gaming marathon and felt like your spine aged ten years, you’re not alone.
-Martial arts training is one of the most underrated ways to reset your body—and you don’t need to become a black belt to feel the results.
-Consistent training works your core, reinforces posture, and realigns your spine in a way most gym workouts just can’t match.
+If you've ever spent hours hunched over a desk and felt like your spine aged ten years, you're not alone.
+Martial arts training is one of the most underrated ways to reset your body — and you don't need to become a black belt to feel the results.
+Consistent training works your core, reinforces posture, and realigns your spine in ways most gym workouts can't match.

 Posture, Muscle Tone, and Spine: The Real-World Gains